tensorflow/community/rfcs/yyyymmdd-rfc-template.md

 have eliminated, you should also list those here, and explain why you believe your chosen approach is superior.

-Make sure you’ve thought through and addressed the following sections (if a section is not relevant to your specific proposal, please explain why).
+Make sure you’ve thought through and addressed the following sections.
+If a section is not relevant to your specific proposal, please explain why, e.g. your RFC addresses a convention or process, not an API.

 ### Alternatives Considered
 * Make sure to discuss the relative merits of alternatives to your proposal.